Scafati investigated for manslaughter the owner of the villa where the worker died

 Scafati.
-The owner of the villa on Via Velleca in Scafati is being investigated for manslaughter where yesterday morning yet another incident was recorded victim of the work.
+The owner of the house on Via Velleca in Scafati is being investigated for manslaughter, where yesterday morning another victim of work was registered.

-Wall under construction collapses, one dies worker, crushed by a block of concrete.
+Wall under construction collapses, worker dies, crushed by a block of concrete.
 The tragedy occurred yesterday morning in a villa on Via Velleca, not far from the city center.

 Vincent DiPalma, 68 year old retired construction worker, born in Pompei but resident in Santa Maria La Carità, was crushed to death by a retaining wall he was building.